johnodonnell123/johnodonnell123.github.io/pages/page_cluster.md

 Why would that be valuable?
 - Building a k-means model with data for one well, using 6 clusters, means that 6 groups will be identified in this well (all clusters will be present)
-- What if there are unique rock types in different parts of the basi, seen in some wells and not in others?
-Our previously created model will not uniquely identify them and add clusters, they will be shoehorned into one of existing cluster groups
+- What if there are unique rock types in different parts of the basin, seen in some wells and not in others?
+Our previously created model will not uniquely identify them and just know to add a new cluster, they will be shoehorned into one of the existing cluster groups
-- Building a model using the data from multiple wells, allows for the identification of all of the unique groups.
-We would them use this model to predict the clusters for each indiviual well.
+- Building a model using the data from *multiple* wells, allows for the identification of all unique groups.
+We would them use this master model to predict the clusters for each individual well.
 Some wells may in fact contain all 6 clusters, while others are more homogenous and only have 2-3.
-- Mapping the data spatially **allows up to see where some rock types appear and disapper** which can be incredibly valuable when comparing two different areas from a business development perspective.
+- Mapping the data spatially **allows us to see where some rock types thicken, thin, or completely disapper** which can be incredibly valuable when comparing two different areas from a business development perspective.